hust-diangroup/ns3-ai/README.md

 ## About the new interface proposed in GSoC 2023

 The new interface utillizes Boost and Cython to support STL containers such as `std::vector` and `std::string` in shared memory.
-It is still in development and currently it does not support all platforms (I tested it on macOS).
+It is still in development and currently it may not support all platforms (I only tested it on macOS).

 You can find the new interface in `ns3ai_new` directory.
+It should be treated as a subdirectory of `contrib`.

 ### Prerequisites